Beloth/Ostston/Next/Character Notes.md

 As you start greeting them back you hear in a whispered voice "I can help you beat back the corruption, help to save the packs that call this forrest home.. all you have to do is to stop the goings on in Blackpine forest.
 Destory the temple and I will help save them all.

 As the final words fade you glance up to see a visage with 4 eyes and horns at the edge of the forrest slowly dissipating.

+#####Magic items

+* Amulet of Common Speech
+This allows the wearer to speak and understand common no matter what their form.

 ###Mal
 ####Dreams